linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 <table><tr><td>ST&lt; K1</td><td>ST</td></tr><tr><td>K1≤ ST≤ K2</td><td>K1</td></tr><tr><td>K2&lt; ST</td><td>K1+λ(ST-K2)</td></tr></table> similar mortgages.
 The resulting mortgage pool would then be converted into financial securities (called collateralized mortgage obligations, or CMOs) that were sold to investors.
 The products sold to investors often were typically branched: the mortgage payments were split into different groups depending on performance (i.e., whether the homeowner paid the mortgage early or not at all), and the returns on the groups went to different branched securities.

 Consider a bull spread constructed using options.
 Suppose that an investor buys a 60-strike call and sells a 100-strike call, as in panel (c) of Figure 1.
-At expiration of the options, the investor will pay  $60 to acquire the stock if the stock price is between$ 60 and $100.
-Below $60 the position is worthless, and above $100 the position is worth its maximum value of $40.
-We could say that the return on the stock has been tranched, with the investor receiving a variable return when the price is between $60 and $100, and no incremental exposure for other stock prices.
+At expiration of the options, the investor will pay  \$60 to acquire the stock if the stock price is between\$ 60 and \$100.
+Below \$60 the position is worthless, and above \$100 the position is worth its maximum value of \$40.
+We could say that the return on the stock has been tranched, with the investor receiving a variable return when the price is between \$60 and \$100, and no incremental exposure for other stock prices.
 This is effectively how mortgage tranching worked, with some investors buying tranches that paid with a high probability (analogous to a low-strike tranche, which is deep in-the-money and likely to pay in full even if the stock performs poorly), and others being paid with low probability (analogous to a high-strike tranche, which is out-of-the-money and pays in full only if the stock performs unusually well).

 Mortgage tranches were effectively bull spreads on the underlying mortgage pool.
 The tranches likely to pay in full were priced like low-risk bonds and carried low yields.
 The tranches unlikely to pay in full were priced like high-risk bonds and carried high yields.
 To make things more complicated, dealers would sometimes pool intermediate tranches and sell new tranched securities created out of old tranched securities.
 This process resulted in products with risk that was extremely difficult to analyze.